Michelle Phan: Personal life

+Phan is a believer of alternative medicine and has promoted products and beliefs based on pseudoscience.

 Copyright infringement lawsuit

 In July 2014, Ultra Records sued Phan in the United States District Court for Los Angeles for copyright infringement relating to the music used in her YouTube videos.
 Ultra sought up to $150,000 in damages per infringement for up to 50 instances of alleged infringement, for a total of up to $7.5 million.
 Phan's representatives stated that she had received permission from Ultra to use the music, and Phan filed a countersuit against Ultra Records on September 18, 2014, in the United States District Court for the Central District of California.
 In August 2015, both suit and countersuit were dropped when both parties agreed to settle out of court.
 The terms of the agreement were not made public.